dveloper-akash/load-balancer/README.md

 4. The worker processes the request and sends a response.
 5. The load balancer streams the response back to the client.

+Separately:

-Health checks run independently at a fixed interval.
+- Health checks run independently at a fixed interval.
-Only health checks determine whether a worker is alive.
+- Only health checks determine whether a worker is alive.
-Individual request failures do not affect worker health.
+- Individual request failures do not affect worker health.

 ---